-VF seeks to manage its capital and risk exposures so that it is able to meet all financial commitments to policyholders in full after extreme shocks.
-The Company also wishes to manage its liquidity in line with its risk appetite and monitors this on an ongoing basis.
+BBPM Life seeks to manage its capital and risk exposures so that it is able to meet all financial commitments to policyholders in full after extreme shocks.
+The Company also manages its liquidity in line with its risk appetite and monitors this on an ongoing basis.

-The Own Risk and Solvency Assessment ('ORSA') is a very important process, providing the Board with a comprehensive overview of the risks the Company is exposed to or could face in the future and how they translate into capital needs or alternatively require mitigation.
+The Own Risk and Solvency Assessment ('ORSA') provides the Board with a comprehensive overview of the risks the Company is exposed to or could face in the future and how they translate into capital needs or alternatively require mitigation.